himanimanjunath/mediapipe-workshop/README.md

 If your webcam doesn't turn on, try changing the camera index in cv2.VideoCapture(1) to 0.

 ### Exit
-Press ESC key to close the webcam window and stop the program.
+Press `esc` to close the webcam window and stop the program.